 Brainstorm: Start by making a list of all of your impressive work-related achievements from previous positions.
 Any achievement that shows leadership, creativity, and hard work is worth writing down.
 Don’t worry about relevance for now--just focus on collecting all of your accomplishments in one place.
 Achievements may include:

-Your work experience section, where your previous jobs are listed and described, is the most important part of your resume.
-It is also the best place to show your achievements in each position.
+Your work experience section, where your previous jobs are listed and described, is the most important part of your job application.
+It is also the best place to show your achievements in your resume.
 Here is how you can make this section stand out:

 This simple formula is a useful way to approach writing about your achievements.
 Start by stating a problem, then describe the action you took to solve it, and finally show the outcome.
 Let's consider the achievements below to get a better understanding of this formula.